2013 Stanford University-Peking University Internet Law and Public Policy Conference

 Fellow at Stanford Center for Internet and Society, Stanford Law School

-Aleecia McDonald is a Fellow at the Stanford Center for Internet and Society, focusing on privacy and technology policy.
+Aleecia McDonald was a Fellow at the Stanford Center for Internet and Society, researching privacy and online tracking.

 Anna G. Eshoo